Skip to main content

 • File suit against the individual responsible

-The best first course of action is the second one; going after the person who caused the accident directly is not likely to produce results unless they have very deep pockets, and they would most likely turn to their own insurance company in any event.
+The best first course of action is the second one.
+Going after the person who caused the accident directly is not likely to produce results unless they have very deep pockets, and they would most likely turn to their own insurance company in any event.
 The good news is that you do not have to exhaust any payout from your own carrier before pursuing legal action against another party.

 Product liability is another common cause of action.
 People are injured by defective products and improperly delivered services all the time.
 If enough people are injured by the same product, they may combine their cases into multi-district litigation or file a class action.

-Non-Physical Injury and Property Loss
+Non-Physical Injury And Property Loss

-On occasion. a personal injury lawyer in Rockville MD comes across a case involving what is known as “loss of consortium.”
+Loss of, or damage to property is another falling under the category of torts.
+Legally, you can pursue a claim for repair or replacement.
+On occasion, our attorney comes across a case involving what is known as “loss of consortium.”
 This means that a relationship has been damaged or lost as the result of the actions of another.
 So, if a married woman with children is killed or incapacitated and no longer able to care for her children or provide companionship for her husband, the family can sue the party responsible for monetary damages.
+Our lawyers are thoroughly familiar with all aspects of personal injury.
+While no outcome is guaranteed, our negotiation and courtroom experience will maximize your chances of success in pursuing an injury claim.

 Information On Pedestrian Personal Injuries